fdebrus/bmw-cardata-info-card/docs/CONTRIBUTING.md

    {
      "cs.json": [
        {
-         "key": "editor.common.infoServices",
+         "key": "editor.common.infoMap",
-         "value": "Choose which services you want to enable.
-If a service is disabled, it will not be shown in the card."
+         "value": "This is configuration for map popup."
        }
      ],
      "sk.json": [